andry81-devops/github-accum-stats/README.md

 name: "myrepo1: GitHub views counter for 14 days at every 8 hours and views accumulator"
 ```

-> :information_source: You still have to attach respective `secrets.READ_STATS_TOKEN` token to the repository with workflow scripts to access another repository statistic.

 > :information_source: If you have multiple repositories to store the statistic, then you can create a github organization account like `<owner>-stats` and move all statistic repositories into organization's account.
 > It will leave the repositories page of the original account untouched on each commit into an organization account repository.